Institutional Review Board

 The reasons for eligibility for expedited review may include:

 - Collection of data through non-invasive procedures routinely employed in clinical practice, excluding procedures involving x-rays or microwaves.
 Where medical devices are employed, they must be cleared/approved for marketing.

 - Research involving materials that have been collected, or will be collected solely for non-research purposes.

 - Research that does not involve deception or any potential harm to the subject (either directly or indirectly).

 - Continuing review of research previously approved by the convened IRB.

 Duration of Approval

 Applicants will be informed of approval by written notification.
 The approval is valid for one calendar year from the date on that notification.
 The applicant has an obligation to inform the IRB chair of any changes that are made to the procedures or any problems encountered that may increase the risks to subjects and/or may compromise confidentiality and the protection of subject identities.
+This should be communicated through submitting the Protocol Modification Form.
 If the applicant wishes to extend the duration of the study, and there are little or no modifications, an expedited application should be submitted to the IRB chair at least one month before the approval expires.